Mrs Bowker and Mrs McErlean

 The majority of foundation subjects are now being taught as part of a creative curriculum.
 Topics to be covered this year include 'All about Australia', Hinduism in Britain today’, 'The Ancient Egyptians' and ‘Water'

-It's a really exciting time in Year 4 as we are fortunate to be able to access ‘Wider Opportunities’ music teachers who this year has taught us to play the ukulele and next year will teach us djembe drums.
+It's a really exciting time in Year 4 as we are fortunate to be able to access ‘Wider Opportunities’ music teachers who this year are teaching us to play djembe drums.
 We also always enjoy our Forest School sessions where we have the opportunity to hone our teamwork skills as well as our independence.
 This year we are looking forward to resuming weekly swimming lessons in Year 4 after Christmas.

 After a lovely summer holiday, our first priority was to lay the groundwork for the children to ease back into school routines and remember how to be independent and resilient.
 We loved our back to school unit on 'Manfred the Baddie' and used this as a starting point for our first academic work, producing some lovely writing and artwork.
 Just before half-term, we had a visit from Andy Tooze, the Poet from the Peaks.
 He inspired us to write our own poems and we enjoyed sharing them with our class and the rest of the juniors.

-In RE we found out what it means to be a Hindu in Britain today, learning about the key aspects of Hindu belief and worship.
+In RE we have found out what it means to be a Hindu in Britain today, learning about the key aspects of Hindu belief and worship.
 We then considered how these beliefs influenced people such as Gandhi, with his adoption of peaceful resistance and protest

 We are looking forward to spending time in our local community, representing our school in a socially distanced Remembrance Service at the Cenotaph and carol singing at Primrose Court to bring some seasonal cheer to members of our community who have had such a difficult year.